Shubh18s/passwordocean/howitworks.md

 ### How the Password Generation Works

-The ZenPass password generation relies on a cryptographic function called **PBKDF2 (Password-Based Key Derivation Function 2)** combined with **HMAC-SHA256**.
+The PasswordOcean password generation relies on a cryptographic function called **PBKDF2 (Password-Based Key Derivation Function 2)** combined with **HMAC-SHA256**.
 Here's the step-by-step process:

 1.  **Inputs:**
     * **Master Passphrase:** This is your secret, strong passphrase that you remember.